Siletz Bay is full of natural adventures. Here are the best ways to get onto the sand and into the water.

 SW 51st Street - Flat walkable sands, ample public parking and nearby restaurants—SW 51st Street beach access in the heart of the Historic Taft District makes it easy to adventure onto the sand.
 Crab from the shoreline or take a stroll on the Taft Dock and take in the beauty of the Four Brothers rock formations.

-Siletz Bay Park - A small park with parking, gazebo and picnic area provides direct access to Siletz Bay.
+Siletz Bay Park - A small park with parking, a gazebo and a picnic area provides direct access to Siletz Bay.
 Schooner Creek and Siletz Bay blend together, making this makes a great location to beachcomb or dig the mudflats for clams.

 Siletz Bay Wayside - This graveled parking area is just south of Schooner Creek Bridge on the west side of Highway 101.
 Trails lead down to the bay and provide instant access to the mudflats at low tide, making it a popular spot for clam diggers.
 However, entrance to the bay ceases when the tide comes in.